Window Replacement Permits in

 Retrofit windows (inserting into existing frames) often do not require a permit, but new construction windows or altering the wall structure almost always requires an inspection.

-With a growing population of around 164,522 residents, Maui County maintains a relatively streamlined permitting process compared to major urban hubs.
-Processing typically takes 1 to 3 weeks.
+With a population of around 164,522 residents, Maui County generally runs a more streamlined permitting process than major urban hubs.

 Code Compliance & Inspections